MadalinaMurariu/Data-Online/README.md

 # Electronics2023
 This repository provides the codes and results for the manuscript of the paper Electronics_2023:

 M.G.
-Murariu 1*, F.R.
-Dorobanțu2 and D. Tărniceriu , “A novel automated empirical mode decomposition (EMD) based method and spectral feature extraction for epilepsy EEG signals classification ,” Electronics, 2023.
+Murariu, F.R.
+Dorobanțu and D. Tărniceriu, “A novel automated empirical mode decomposition (EMD) based method and spectral feature extraction for epilepsy EEG signals classification”, Electronics, 2023.

 Where to find what: